PouyaKhn/AITrendTracker/README.md

 - **START**: Runs the pipeline in the background as a separate process
 - **STOP**: Terminates the running pipeline
-- **Auto-Refresh**: Automatically refreshes every 30 seconds when pipeline is running, and when pipeline completes each batch run (every 2 hours in continuous mode)
 - **Manual Refresh**: Click the "🔄 Refresh Stats" button to refresh all data (stats, charts, and articles)
 - **Language Selection**: Switch between English and Danish interface using flag icons
 - **Admin Login**: Access admin controls by clicking the login button (requires ADMIN_USERNAME and ADMIN_PASSWORD)